Suraj138/SpringBoot_Book_Store/README.md

 Open Spring Tool Suit and Run the project on Spring boot.
 Check the port on which the server is running.
 Open a browser and go to local host and check webpage is running.

 ### Break down into end to end tests
-After opening the local host. you inter our online book management system and see all collection book, add book and my book list page.
+After opening the local host. you enter our online book management system and see all collection book, add book and my book list page.

 ```
 Example